 I love to have my breakfast as a smoothie bowl rather than a simple smoothie.
 This is because of how easy it is to boost nutritional value with your choice of toppings.

-If you want to boost fibre, then you could add fibre-rich fruits, granola or something similar.
+If you want to boost fiber, then you could add fiber-rich fruits, granola, or something similar.

 Also, when making a treat bowl, you can be a little more flexible with the ingredients.
 I sometimes omit the greens and get a beautiful yellow mango smoothie bowl.